benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 CREATE SPAN FILE USING OCTOPUS PREDICTIONS

 1. Go to [http://octopus.cbr.su.se](http://octopus.cbr.su.se)
-2. Submit the sequence from **1u19.fasta**
+2. Submit the sequence from **3pbl.fasta**

-        cat ~/rosetta_workshop/tutorials/rosetta_cm/my_model/1u19.fasta
+        cat ~/workshop/input_files/3pbl.fasta
-    ->highlight sequence shown in terminal window.
-Center the center button of the mouse to paste the sequence into the Octopus *Fasta* window

-3. *Save* the OCTOPUS *topology file* as **1u19.octopus**
+3. *Save* the OCTOPUS *topology file* as **3pbl.octopus**
 4. Convert the OCTOPUS file to a span file using the script:

-        ~/rosetta_workshop/tutorials/rosetta_cm/scripts/octopus2span.pl 1u19.octopus > 1u19.span
+        ~/workshop/scripts/octopus2span.pl 3pbl.octopus > 3pbl.span

+## f.
+Define disulfide bond. ##

+The conserved disulfide bond between TM3 and ECL2 needs to be predefined to ensure its formation during RosettaCM hybridization.
+Based on sequence position we have identified these cysteines as residues 72 and 150.
+A disulfide file is created which is a space-separated list of cysteine pairs.
+If multiple disulfides are present, they are listed on subsequent lines.

+The prepared disulfide file can be found at:

+	~/workshop/input_files/3pbl.disulfide

 ## 2. Threading ##